tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ~~~~~~~~~~

 The extension MUST be marked non-critical.
 (See Section 4.2 of {{RFC5280}}.)
-The client MUST NOT accept a delegated credential unless the server's end-entity
+An endpoint MUST NOT accept a delegated credential unless the peer's end-entity
 certificate satisfies the following criteria:

 * It has the DelegationUsage extension.